-- 2. The student is allowed to start an interdisciplinary research project or an internship as mentioned in paragraph 1, once: - a. a total of at least 30 credits has been gained; - b. the obligations stipulated in Article 3, the so-called fundamentals, have been met.

-- 3. If the student does not meet at the most one of the criteria as indicated in paragraph 2, the programme coordinator may give exceptional access to the project mentioned in paragraph 1.
+- 2. The student is allowed to start an elective project as mentioned in paragraph 1, once the obligations stipulated in Article 3, the so-called fundamentals, have been met. - 3.
+If the student does not meet the criterion indicated in paragraph 2, the course coordinator may give exceptional access to a project as mentioned in paragraph 1.
 If parties fail to reach agreement, the board of examiners decides. - 4.
 An internship consists of a project defined in consultation with a scientific staff member of the university before it is carried out at an institution outside the university. - 5.
 Further stipulations pertaining to the internship are included in the Rules and Guidelines laid down by the board of examiners.